Circumbinary disks in post common envelope binary systems with compact objects: Properties of post-common envelope circumbinary disk progenitors

 \section{Properties of post-common envelope circumbinary disk progenitors}

-Here, we explore the pre and post-CEE characteristics of binary systems that result in DCOs and compare binaries that are likely to form CBDs after the termination of CEE with binaries that are not.
+Here, we explore the pre and post mass transfer characteristics of binary systems that result in DCOs and compare binaries that are likely to form CBDs after the termination of CEE with binaries that are not.

-In Figures \ref{fig:Fig_NSNS}-\ref{fig:Fig_NSBH}, we present the properties of NS-NS for $\beta=0.304$, BH-BH for $\beta=0.197$, and NS-BH for $\beta=0.498$ binaries, respectively.
-These values of $\beta$ give that about half of the systems have a post-CEE CBD (Figure \ref{fig:allbeta}).
+In Figures \ref{fig:Fig_NSNS}-\ref{fig:Fig_NSBH}, we present the properties of NS-NS for $\beta=1.859$, BH-BH for $\beta=0.656$, and NS-BH for $\beta=0.713$ binaries, respectively.
+These values of $\beta$ indicate that about half of the systems have a post-CEE CBD (Figure \ref{fig:allbeta}).
 Orange bins represent the distributions for cases where the leftover flattened post-CEE envelope has enough angular momentum to form a CBD according to the toy model presented in Section \ref{subsec:ToyModel}.
 Blue bins are for binary systems that form no CBDs.
 The upper panels of each figure show DCO binaries that will merge within Hubble time by emitting gravitational waves.
 In contrast, in the lower panels, we show binaries where the compact objects are too far apart to merge.
-The factor $f_{\rm CCSN}$ displayed in the left insets of Figures \ref{fig:Fig_NSNS}-\ref{fig:Fig_NSBH} is the percentage of each sub-class of systems from all core-collapse supernovae in our sample.
+The factor $f_{\rm CCSN}$ displayed in the left insets of Figures \ref{fig:Fig_NSNS}-\ref{fig:Fig_NSBH} is the percentage of each sub-class of systems from all core-collapse supernovae in our sample, which we present for observational reasons.
+The interaction of the CBD with the binary system might lead to a luminous transient triggered by the merger of the NS or the BH with the exposed core (see section \ref{sec:DCOsAndLFBOTs} for a discussion).
+This transient event is termed common envelope jets supernova (CEJSNe; e.g., \citealt{SokerGilkisiPTF14hls}).
+At an earlier stage, when the NS/BH accretes mass in the envelope and launches jets, the bright transient is called a CEJSN impostor (e.g., \citealt{Gilkisetal2019}).
+Initially, a CEJSN or a CEJSN impostor might be misclassified as a CCSN.
+Later peculiar properties, e.g., no radioactive products (for CEJSN impostors), longer activity, and larger total energy than typical CCSNe, make the differentiation.

-The lower panels of Figures \ref{fig:Fig_NSNS}-\ref{fig:Fig_NSBH} show that NS-NS and BH-BH binaries that will not merge in Hubble time do not form post-CEE CBDs, while $\simeq 35\%$ of non-merging NS-BH binaries form CBDs after CEE of the BH and the NS progenitor; these are systems that satisfy $\eta_{\rm SIF} = a_{\rm f} / R_{\rm *,i} \lesssim 0.01$ (right panel of Figure \ref{fig:Fig_NSBH}).
-For higher values of $\beta$ we find non-merging NS-NS and BH-BH binaries in this regime as well.
-However, a substantial fraction of these non-merging binaries are expected to form CBDs only if the majority of DCO systems do so.
+The lower panels of Figures \ref{fig:Fig_NSNS}-\ref{fig:Fig_NSBH} show that most NS-NS and BH-BH binaries that will not merge in Hubble time do not form post-CEE CBDs, while $\simeq 25\%$ of non-merging NS-BH binaries form CBDs after CEE of the BH and the NS progenitor.
+By definition, for a high value of $\beta$ all double compact objects will form CBDs, including non-merging NS-NS and BH-BH binaries.
+However, we find that it is less likely for a substantial fraction of non-merging DCOs to form CBDs, since it would require high values of $\beta$.